- Michael Thompson

 Thank you Croissant Man:

 Everyone has an opinion on how to best build and sustain success.
-But all of it is worthless if you don’t make the choice to silence Croissant Man.
+But all of it is worthless if you don’t make the choice to silence the Croissant Men in your life.

 You will never be a successful entrepreneur if you don’t give the task at hand 100 percent of your focus.